Srivathsan-8/bcg-case-study/README.md

 {'Top 5 Vehicle Makes with Airbags Not Deployed and Person Killed': 'The Analysis File Path :Target_Location/Top_Vehicle_Makes_AB_Not_Deployed', 'Top State where Females where not involved': 'The Analysis File Path :Target_Location/Female_Not_Involved_State', 'Top 3_5 Vehicle Makes Contributing to Highest Injury with Death': 'The Analysis File Path :Target_Location/Top_3_5_Inj_Death_Model', 'Top Ethnicity for Each Vehicle Body': 'The Analysis File Path :Target_Location/Top_Ethnicity_Vehicle_Body', 'Top 5 Zip Codes with Crash Contributing to Alcohol': 'The Analysis File Path :Target_Location/Zip_Code_Drunk_Drive', 'Top 5 Vehicle Makes belonging to Top 10 Color and Top 25 States of the Crash and crash due to Speeding': 'The Analysis File Path :Target_Location/Top_Vehicle_Makes_10Color_25State'}

+Along with that we also have a Log Directory which stores the log info of the complete application run.
+We have built with the python's logging module.

+The two python scripts in the source directory are for analysis and data read and write plays.
+The BCG_Analysis Python contains the pyspark code for each analysis as a method and the BCG_Data_Read_and_Write script has methods for reading and writing dataframes and files with config parsing as well.
+Clear explanation is given as docstring in both the scripts.

+Thanks!